ValentinGot/real-debrid/README.md

 ### Using the API

 Here is some examples on how to use the Real-Debrid API.

-If you want more examples, you can go to the [/examples](https://github.com/ValentinGot/real-debrid/tree/master/examples) folder.
+If you want more information about the available requests, please refer to the [Available requests](https://valentingot.github.io/real-debrid/available_requests) section.

 ```php
 // Retrieve user information